MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 ---
 author: SoniaLopezBravo
-description: In this tutorial, you'll estimate the physical resources required to calculate the energy of a Hamiltonian to chemical accuracy of 1 mHa, using the double-factorized qubitization algorithm. ms.author: sonialopez ms.date: 04/24/2023 ms.service: azure-quantum
+description: In this tutorial, you estimate the physical resources required to calculate the energy of a Hamiltonian to chemical accuracy of 1 mHa, using the double-factorized qubitization algorithm. ms.author: sonialopez ms.date: 04/24/2023 ms.service: azure-quantum